gperetin/dotfiles/dell_xps15_9570_linux.md

 # Notes for Arch Linux setup on Dell XPS 15 9570

+## Blacklisting Nouveau

+This is a must, it fixes the issue where laptop would get permanently frozen when shutting down and would never power off.
+Also removes a bunch of errors in dmesg.
+From what I understood, it comes with the kernel so it can't be easily removed, but it can be blacklisted.

+Create a file in `/etc/modprobe.d/blacklist-nouveau.conf` with contents `blacklist nouveau`.

 ## AlgoVPN (ipsec)

 (there are some instructions in [AlgoVPN